PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 `mean_abs=3.4909796139056033e-06`, `rmse=7.162934073986925e-05`, and cosine
 similarity `0.9994290428305682`.

-The managed Tier 0–4 profile now records 366 passes, 6 `missing_tflite_report`, 22 `tflite_fail`, and 26 excluded historical timeouts.
+The managed Tier 0–4 profile now records 367 passes, 6 `missing_tflite_report`, 21 `tflite_fail`, and 26 excluded historical timeouts.
-There are 28 active non-passes.
-The next failure without an explicit normalized cause is the Tier 4 model `LibreRFDETRn.onnx`; earlier failures in managed order now have documented quantization/runtime semantics.
+There are 27 active non-passes.
+The next failure without an explicit normalized cause is the Tier 4 model `bertsquad-12-int8.onnx`; earlier failures in managed order now have documented quantization/runtime semantics.

 `rf-detr-nano.onnx` is promoted from its historical conversion failure to a